itzg/docker-minecraft-server/README.md

     docker stop mc

     docker start mc
-*Be sure to always include `-e EULA=TRUE` in your commands, as Mojang/Microsoft now requires EULA acceptance.*
+*Be sure to always include `-e EULA=TRUE` in your commands, as Mojang/Microsoft requires EULA acceptance.*

 ## Looking for a Bedrock Dedicated Server